INFO-698-InfoSci-Capstone/health-safety-analytics/README.md

-# Project compendium template
+# Health & Safety Analytics: Applying Generative Models for Job Planning and Risk Management in Mining

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## A compendium of code, data, and author's manuscript accompanying the manuscript:

-#### TBD

 ## Overview
-This repository is organized as a reproducible research compendium.
-Future updates to this compendium will include a Dockerfile and Binder Container
+Mining is a high-risk industry, yet most safety systems are reactive, responding only after accidents occur.
+However, job descriptions and site records hold valuable insights that could help prevent injuries.
+We propose ***MineGuard*** — a proactive system that leverages textual mining job descriptions to predict potential injury body parts and generate safety recommendations, aiming to enhance prevention and improve worker safety awareness.

 ## File Organization

     analysis/
     |
     ├── logs/
-    │   └── log.md          # log of any progress or relevant information
+    │   └── log_yanyan-dong.md # log of any progress or relevant information
     |
     ├── figures/               # location of the figures produced for the manuscript
     |
     ├── data/
-    |   ├── rawData/        # data obtained from elsewhere
+    |   ├── rawData/           # data example
     │   └── derivedData/       # data generated from rawData/ and scripts.*
     |
     └── supplementaryMaterials/
         ├── supplementaryFigures/
         |                      # supplementary figures for the main manuscript
         └── supplementaryTables/
                                # supplementary tables for the main manuscript

     R/Python/etc.              # scripts to run in the following order (also see associated README.md) └── script.*           # hypothetical script used to wrangle the raw data, produce figures, analyses, and supplementary materials